dburles/meteor-eslint/README.md

 # Meteor Eslint

 The pluggable linting utility for JavaScript and JSX.
-Package source adapted from the Meteor jshint package.
+This package source was adapted from the core Meteor jshint package.

 ## Installation